Theo824/Sudoku/README.md

 ---> The executable game is inside the "sudoku_game_files" folder.
 (You need the whole "sudo_game_files" folder to run the executable) <---

----> To play the game, click 'Open' button and click a text file inside the "sudoku_game_data" folder. <---
+---> To play the game, double-click "sudoku.exe", click the 'Open' button and then click a text file inside the "sudoku_game_data" folder. <---

 Please note that the Sudoku window may not fit properly depending on the device’s screen.